PrinceNR/Connectverse/README.md

 step 1 : clone the repository

-step 2 : install node package manager (npm i)
+step 2 : install node package manager ( npm install )

 step 3 : You are ready to check the functionality of this API using tools like Thunder Client, Postman, or any other API testing tool.